ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ## Introduction
 OAuth - Open Authorization is a great and modern security mechanism.
 It is used for two main cases: authentication and authorization.
 The very nice thing with OAuth is that there is a full control on the life of the token (client side or server side), it is possible to refresh the token, meaning being able to recreate an access token without the need of re-entering the user's credentials, it is possible to perform authorization with the notion of scope, it is possible to authorize a third party to access your data without authenticating (or using your credentials) to this third party, it is possible to revoke the token, a lot of very good things.
 The only limitation was the content of the token regarding the identity of the parties, this is basically a UUID, but this limitation is corrected with OpenID Connect.
 One difficulty with OAuth is coming from its flexibility, it is so flexible that it implies a lot of various ways to use OAuth, choices to use different grant types, the way to extract the identity, to perform authentication, to control the revocation and introspection, the way the scope and the consents are handled, the redirection, etc …

 In the materials, you also find a POSTMAN collection (alongside the environment definitions).
-You may have to change the env file in order to have it working for your environment.
+You may have to change the env file to have it working for your environment.

-In order to perform all the scenarios below, we are going to use the same API that will be versioned, each version will have a different security scheme and a different path /fakemagento/v<n>, for example, /fakemagento/v1.
+To perform all the scenarios below, we are going to use the same API that will be versioned, each version will have a different security scheme and a different path /fakemagento/v<n>, for example, /fakemagento/v1.

 | Version | Security scheme                                 | Referred as     |Link                                                                              |
 |---------|-------------------------------------------------|-----------------|----------------------------------------------------------------------------------|